applied-systems-biology/misa-framework/content/citation/_index.md

 Please cite following publication if you use our framework:

 {{% panel %}}
-Gerst, Ruman, Anna Medyukhina, and Marc Thilo Figge.
-"MISA++: A standardized interface for automated bioimage analysis."
-SoftwareX 11 (2020): 100405.
+Gerst, R., Medyukhina, A., & Figge, M. T. (2020).
+MISA++: A standardized interface for automated bioimage analysis.
+SoftwareX, 11, 100405.

 https://doi.org/10.1016/j.softx.2020.100405
 {{% /panel %}}